axe-api/docs/docs/learn/middlewares.md

 app.use(myLogger);

-app.get("/", (req, res) => {
-  res.send("Hello World!");
-});

-app.listen(3000);
+http.createServer(app).listen(3000);
 ```

 In this example, every _HTTP_ request should be passed via the `myLogger` middleware.
 In that middleware, you can log the request, check the HTTP Request Headers, validate the request, etc.

-Axe API middleware functions are completely the same as Express.js'.
+Axe API middleware functions are completely the same as [connect middlewares](https://github.com/senchalabs/connect#use-middleware).
 Since Axe API generates HTTP routes automatically, the defining method is different, and it depends on the middleware type.

 You can see the middleware schema in the following schema;